SeverTopan/AdjSim/README.md

      cd AdjSim
      python3 AdjSim/

-Currently the main execution script calls the one currently available test case.
+Currently the main execution script calls the bacteria/yogurt test case.
+It simulates the behavior of a set of bacteria exposed to a parcel of food (in this case yogurt).

-AdjSim also uses tkinter for its graphical simulation space representation.
+AdjSim also uses pyqt4 for its graphical simulation space representation.
 Obtain Using:

-     sudo apt-get install python3-tk
+     sudo apt-get install python3-pyqt4

 ---